Follow us on Blue Sky Join us on Facebook Follow us on Instagram Follow us on X

 !
 Herbert Bamlett was replaced by Walter Crickmer after his resignation on 09/11/1931.

-Fact: At age 32 the 1914 FA Cup Final between Liverpool and Burnley (which Burnley won 1-0), was refereed by Herbert, who was the youngest ever referee to be given judicative duties in an FA Cup Final.
+Fact: At age 32 the 1914 FA Cup Final between Liverpool and Burnley, which Burnley won 1-0, was refereed by Herbert, who was the youngest ever referee to be given duties in an FA Cup Final.

-in 1909 Herbert was appointed ref for the FA Cup quarter-final tie between Burnley and his future employers Manchester United, Herbert called the game off with only 18 minutes left to play and United losing 1-0.
+Fact: In 1909 Herbert was appointed referee for the FA Cup quarter-final tie between Burnley and his future employers Manchester United.
+Herbert called the game off with only 18 minutes left to play and United losing 1-0.

 About this site